aishaschreiber/M3205_Project_DisasterRelief/README.md

 Aisha, Ruoxuan, Lucy

 Steps to run model:
-1. Ensure you have downloaded the files/folders: 'BendersLazy.py', 'CLFDIP Model Data Generation Tool' folder, access_data_edit.py
+1. Ensure you have downloaded the Three files/folders: 'BendersLazy.py', 'CLFDIP Model Data Generation Tool' folder, and 'access_data_edit.py'
 2. Ensure the working directory is the same as the 'CLFDIP Model Data Generation Tool' folder
 3. 'BendersLazy.py' operates with a Verbose, thus setting Verbose = TRUE will ensure the output is printed.
 To run the model, just run 'BendersLazy.py'.
 4. To run the MIP formulation, use 'Simple_Layout.py'